-This policy is intended to provide information about how AHLU will use or process personal data about individuals including: its staff; current, past and prospective students and their parents, carers or guardians (referred to in this policy as “parents”).
+This Privacy Notice is intended to provide information about how Art History Link-Up (“AHLU”) will use or process personal data about individuals including: its staff and volunteers; current, past and prospective students and their parents, carers or guardians (referred to in this Privacy Notice as “parents”).

 This information is provided because Data Protection Law gives individuals rights to understand how their data is used.
-Staff, parents and pupils are all encouraged to read this Privacy Notice and understand the school’s obligations to its entire community.
+Staff, volunteers, parents and students are all encouraged to read this Privacy Notice and understand AHLU’s obligations to its entire community.

 This Privacy Notice applies alongside any other information AHLU may provide about a particular use of personal data, for example when collecting data via an online or paper form.